remarkablemark/html-dom-parser/README.md

 The client parser mimics the server parser by using the [DOM](https://developer.mozilla.org/docs/Web/API/Document_Object_Model/Introduction) API to parse the HTML string.

-## Options
+## Options (server only)

-Because the server parser is a wrapper of [htmlparser2](https://github.com/fb55/htmlparser2), which implements [domhandler](https://github.com/fb55/domhandler), you can alter how the parser parses your code with the following options:
+Because the server parser is a wrapper of [htmlparser2](https://github.com/fb55/htmlparser2), which implements [domhandler](https://github.com/fb55/domhandler), you can alter how the server parser parses your code with the following options:

 ```js
 /**